diddyjax19/QuizIT/README.md

     - Most code used to make the body in all the files where gotten from love math project.

-    - The code used to make the quiz area in all the files where gotten from Dev.to https://dev.to/sulaimonolaniran/building-a-simple-quiz-with-html-css-and-javascript-4elp
+    - The code used to make the quiz area in the files where gotten from Dev.to https://dev.to/sulaimonolaniran/building-a-simple-quiz-with-html-css-and-javascript-4elp